 About Tara Mulvany

-Tara has a huge love of adventure and wild places and strives to share this with others.
+Other adventures since then include paddling for 89 days alone along Norway’s coast, and exploring the west coast of Greenland by kayak.
+Tara has a huge love of adventure and wild places, and she strives to share this with others.